 When residents think fine dining they look no further than this establishment owned by some of the sweetest people in Wichita Falls.
 Make sure you save room for one of their desserts!

-If you are looking for a Texas steakhouse experience, this restaurant offers you a perfectly cooked meal with all the flavor.
+If you are looking for a Texas steakhouse experience but not looking for just any roadhouse, this restaurant offers you a perfectly cooked meal with all the flavor.

 Samurai of Tokyo